-According to the United Nations High Commissioner for Refugees (UNHCR, 2024), conflict, violence and environmental disasters have recently displaced over 1% of the world's population, an alarming milestone.
-In Europe, Russia's war against Ukraine has caused refugee migration levels unmatched since Second World War, with over 160,000 Ukrainian refugees in Romania (UNHCR, 2024) and over 250,000 in the United Kingdom (Home Office, 2024).
+According to the UNHCR (2024), conflict, violence, and environmental disasters have recently displaced over 1% of the world's population, an alarming milestone.
+In Europe, Russia's war against Ukraine has caused refugee migration levels unmatched since World War II, with over 160,000 Ukrainian refugees in Romania ((UNHCR, 2024) and over 250,000 in the UK (Home Office, 2024).
 Refugees report leveraging entrepreneurship to overcome socio-economic constraints in host countries (Refai et al., 2024; Refai and McElwee, 2023).
-Following the World Bank (2023: 21), we characterise refugee entrepreneurs: 'as all those who left their country of birth to escape persecution or conflict, are unable to go back, and have established a business, whether registered or not, in the country of refuge'.
-Indeed, over the past decade, entrepreneurship has emerged as a vehicle for social transformation and socioeconomic recovery (Chitac, 2023; Harima, 2022); it has acquired agentic power as a proactive response to socio-economic power imbalances and the adversities faced by disadvantaged communities (Adeeko and Treanor, 2022).
-However, while research on entrepreneurship is growing (Desai et al., 2021; Heilbrunn and Iannone, 2020), most of the studies overlook the individual experience of refugees in a context of forced displacement and precarity (Abebe, 2023; Ram et al., 2022; Refai and McElwee, 2023), which includes war trauma, language barriers, loss of resources, skills and a sense of identity in host countries (Richey et al., 2022; Wauters and Lambrecht, 2006, 2008), instead, focusing on macro- (Harima, 2022; Heilbrunn, 2019) and meso-level challenges (Richey et al., 2022; Wauters and Lambrecht, 2006, 2008).
+Following the World Bank (2023: 21), we characterise refugee entrepreneurs "as all those who left their country of birth to escape persecution or conflict, are unable to go back, and have established a business, whether registered or not, in the country of refuge".
+Indeed, over the past decade, entrepreneurship has gained popularity as a vehicle for social transformation and socio-economic recovery (Chitac, 2023; Harima, 2022).
+Entrepreneurship has acquired agentic power as a proactive response to socio-economic power imbalances and adversities disadvantaged communities face (Adeeko and Treanor, 2021).
+However, while research on entrepreneurship is growing (Desai et al., 2021; Heilbrunn and Iannone, 2020), most of the studies overlook the individual experience of refugees in a context of forced displacement and precarity (Abebe, 2023; Ram et al., 2022; Refai and McElwee, 2023), which includes war trauma, language barriers, loss of resources, skills, and a sense of identity in host countries (Richey et al., 2023; Wauters and Lambrecht, 2006, 2008), instead, focusing on macro- (Harima, 2022; Heilbrunn, 2019) and meso-level challenges (Richey et al., 2023; Wauters and Lambrecht, 2006, 2008).

-Evidence suggests that refugees exert their entrepreneurial agency to overcome contextual constraints (Christensen and Newman, 2024), reclaim autonomy, acquire competences, negotiate identity (Richey et al., 2022) and enhance their social status (Refai and McElwee, 2023).
+Evidence suggests that refugees exert their entrepreneurial agency to overcome contextual constraints (Christensen and Newman, 2024), reclaim autonomy, acquire competences, negotiate identity (Richey et al., 2023), and enhance their social status (Refai and McElwee, 2023).
 However, at the same time, refugee entrepreneurship might also be limited by contextual restrictions in host countries (Harima, 2022).
-While refugees probably face the greatest barriers to entrepreneurship compared to other immigrant groups, in some contexts, such as Adelaide, Australia for example, 'they have the highest rates of entrepreneurship of any immigrant group' (Collins et al., 2017: 33).
-Faced with this paradox of refugee entrepreneurship (Kohlenberger, 2023), refugees practice subentrepreneurship (Refai and McElwee, 2023) or bricolage (Kwong et al., 2019) at the margins of society, and do so with the resources at hand (Baker and Nelson, 2005) to overcome host market disadvantages.
-Similarly, they might blend power and constraints in the construction of their identity in the host country (Adeeko and Treanor, 2022).
-However, limited knowledge exists regarding refugee identities and how the experience of entrepreneurship may either limit or empower them (Adeeko and Treanor, 2022; Khademi et al., 2024).
+While refugees probably face the greatest barriers to entrepreneurship compared to other immigrant groups, in some contexts, such as Adelaide,

+Australia, "they have the highest rates of entrepreneurship of any immigrant group" (Collins et al., 2017: 33).
+Faced with this paradox of refugee entrepreneurship (Kohlenberger, 2023), refugees practice subentrepreneurship (Refai and McElwee, 2023) or bricolage (Kwong et al., 2019) at the margins of society, and do with the resources at hand (Baker and Nelson, 2003) to overcome host market disadvantages.
+Similarly, they might blend power and constraints in the construction of their identity in the host country (Adeeko and Treanor, 2021).
+However, limited knowledge exists regarding refugee identities and how the experience of entrepreneurship may either limit or empower them (Adeeko and Treanor, 2021; Khademi et al., 2024).
 Given the increasing global political and war conflicts and the ever-increasing number of women refugees worldwide (OECD, 2023), the urgency of understanding how women refugees address contextual constraints while handling multiple identities can no longer be ignored (Al-Dajani, 2023; Khademi et al., 2024; Martinez Dy, 2020).
-Intersectionality gives people 'some degree of agency that people can exert' (Crenshaw, 1991: 1297) and provides a critical lens to help us understand how women refugees blend power and constraints in their identity construction and deconstruction (Adeeko and Treanor, 2022).
+Intersectionality gives people "some degree of agency that people can exert" (Crenshaw, 1991: 1297) and provides a critical lens to help us understand how women refugees blend power and constraints in their identity construction and deconstruction (Adeeko and Treanor, 2021).